reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0008} RE0008

-This error indicates that a `{!reach} timeout` branch of a statement such as `{!reach} publish, pay, fork` has not been given a block of code to execute in the event of a `{!reach} timeout`.
+This error indicates that a `{!rsh} timeout` branch of a statement such as `{!rsh} publish, pay, fork` has not been given a block of code to execute in the event of a `{!rsh} timeout`.

-For example, the code below erroneously provides a `{!reach} timeout` delay, but does not specify a function to run if the timeout occurs:
+For example, the code below erroneously provides a `{!rsh} timeout` delay, but does not specify a function to run if the timeout occurs:

 ```reach